 During discussions with Richard, I realized I had tendencies similar to Richard’s father that I quashed when my son was in high school.
 I vowed never to act them out; though, rarely I did.
 Mostly, I encouraged him to be his best and accept the result.
 I told him that his grades resulted from his attitude and effort (behaviour), so he should focus on using his ability to the maximum, and I would not look at his grades.
 Instead, I would encourage him to do his best, and accept the results (grades).
 Generally, I stuck with my side of this deal.
 Our discussions about school dealt with his effort that he alone judged.
 Not surprisingly, he was harder on himself than I would have been.

 In business, at home, wherever, seek always to encourage, but avoid evasiveness, and political correctness in the process.
 At the same time, be transparent and identify shortcomings and deficiencies, humbly, gracefully, and with empathy.
-Surely, I would feel motivated to perform if my supervisor told me I was doing a good job, and he would work with me to improve a specific area of weakness; I would not, if he said I was an idiot.
+Admittedly, I would feel motivated to perform if my supervisor told me I was doing a good job, and he would work with me to improve a particular area of weakness; I would not if he said I was an idiot.

 Encouragement does not mean you condone sloppy work.
 It means you focus on the person and try to understand what’s happening in her life that might be affecting performance.
 Never assume you know why someone is behaving as she behaves.
-Find the facts, stay with the facts, flee from assumptions.
+Find the facts, stay with the facts, avoid assumptions.

 © 2017 Michel A Bell